Shopify/packwerk/USAGE.md

     bin/packwerk check --packages=components/your_package,components/your_other_package

+You cal also specify enable or disable parallel processing by a command line option that overrides the configuration file.

+    bin/packwerk check --[no-]-parallel

 ![](static/packwerk_check.gif)

 In order to keep the package system valid at each version of the application, we recommend running `bin/packwerk check` in your CI pipeline.